Last Updated on

 They’re Good At Integration

 As we mentioned, there's the built-in Magneto integration, as well as plenty of options for CMS.
-They're a managed WordPress hoster, so if you've got a WordPress site you want to get up you can do it with one-click installation.
+They're a managed WordPress hoster, so if you've got a WordPress site you want to get up you can do it with a one-click installation.